Why should yoga be in the NHS?

 “That this House celebrates the 2nd International Day of Yoga, on 21 June 2016, adopted by the UN General Assembly in 2015; recognises that yoga is a multi-dimensional approach to encouraging well-being, which appreciates the link between physical and psychological health and lifestyle; appreciates that yoga is a reflective and non-invasive practice, which is appropriate in all stages of life; recommends yoga to be included as part of mindfulness and well-being initiatives for NHS staff and for yoga to be integrated within treatment for patients; and urges the Department for Education to introduce yoga in the school physical education curriculum.”

-On the evening of June 27, 2016, politicians, leaders in healthcare and yoga community leaders, and yoga researchers met at the House of Commons in London to celebrate yoga’s contribution to humanity and to discuss the importance of and practical steps necessary for yoga’s of yoga into the National Health Service (NHS).
-Notably researcher Ned Hartfield presented research revealing that yoga’s inclusion into the NHS within three sites in Wales, led to significant cost savings!
+On the evening of June 27, 2016, politicians, leaders in healthcare and yoga community leaders, and yoga researchers met at the House of Commons in London to celebrate yoga’s contribution to humanity and to discuss the importance of and practical steps necessary for yoga’s inclusion into the National Health Service (NHS).
+Notably, researcher Ned Hartfield presented research revealing that yoga’s inclusion into the NHS within three sites in Wales, led to significant cost savings!

 The meeting was successful in not only raising awareness of the motion, but discussed the practical measures of succesfully implemeting yoga into the NHS, an exciting and important step to realising our shared vision.